agoogaloo/Yar-Engine/README.md

 # Yet Another Raylib (YAR) Engine

-Yar Engine is a (very incomplete) game engine for making 2d pixel art games in C#.<br> The engine is still very incomplete and not really documented, so I don't recomend using it, but it might still be helpfull as a reference for your own engine/game
+Yar Engine is a (very incomplete) game engine for making 2d pixel art games in C#.<br> The engine is still very incomplete and not really documented, so I don't recomend using it, but it might still be neat to look at as a reference for your own engine/game

 ---
 ## Setup